Updated January 13, 2018

 3. A word about PayPal, the 1099-K and double reporting

-A few years ago I encountered this situation.
+A few years ago I encountered a situation with PayPal.
 Someone else emailed me saying they encountered it as well so I thought I’d mention it here.

 Here’s the situation: